Dazcam/Dazcam/README.md

 <p></p>

-- I’m a senior bioinformatician at Cardiff University
+- I’m a senior bioinformatician and research software engineer at Cardiff University
-- I’m interested in computational biology, genomics and neuropsychiatric disorders